 "A lot of people have been feeling quite isolated," Michelle says.
 "I got a message from one boy who said, 'I didn't realize there were so many of us'—I've not even shot 50 people.
 But the fact that he was able to see a cluster of people that matched his identify and could relate to that is quite positive."

 Francis Johnson, a 24-year-old born and bred Bristolian, said: "I never thought to think of myself as different to other kids but… I was chronically made aware of it at times through bullying, unfortunately, as some people just didn't understand my afro hair, my freckles and birthmarks.
 It also made me question a lot of times what I was 'about' and the true meaning behind my make-up."

 "My mother and her mother are both redheads with family deriving from Scotland, through the Celtic bloodline you could say, but looking back deep enough to the ancestry of Celtic people it can go as far back as the Viking era," the dancer and performer said.

 "On my father's side, my grandfather was also pale-skinned and referred to as a 'white Jamaican' with green eyes, but prominent black features."

-"I went to school with the same people from nursery through to primary and secondary school so I didn't realise I was different in that sense."
+"I went to school with the same people from nursery through to primary and secondary school so I didn't realize I was different in that sense," she says.
 Coral's sister and half-brother are also ginger, so the gene definitely runs down her Ghanaian father's side at least.

 West London-born Rosemarie Easom, 35, said: "I didn't like having red hair growing up… [but] I don't mind it now as I guess it's the main thing I'm complimented on.